 There is no way back to the past with its enforced collectivism, heteronomous morality, traditionalism and lack of historicity.
 That does not mean that that there are no remnants of the past in the present, but with the disenchantment of the world, cosmic orders can no longer impose themselves on all, though of course they can maintain their hold on some at the individual and even at the communal level, but not at a universal level.
 From this point of view, the return to Aristotle is equivalent to a return to Confucius, Buddha, Mahomet or Jesus.
 They are still exemplars, but in spite of all appearances to the contrary, religion is no longer an absolute and collective form of the Spirit, but a subjective one.
 Religion has turned into religiosity and spirituality.

 Our age is, indeed, a secular one (Taylor, 2007).
-While religion is and remains “a contemporary form of the objective spirit”, as Habermas argues in his genealogy of postmetaphysical thought (2019, I: 75-109), its remit has been progressively reduced from being a whole that structures every aspect of life to becoming a part of culture among others (like philosophy, science and art) that remains significant, but no longer supremacy over society, culture and subjectivity.
+While religion is and remains “a contemporary form of the objective spirit”, as Habermas argues in his genealogy of postmetaphysical thought (2019, I: 75-109), its remit has been progressively reduced from being a whole that structures every aspect of life to becoming a part of culture among others (like philosophy, science and art) that remains significant, but no longer has supremacy over society, culture and subjectivity.
 At the individual level, religion has become an option, a personal one that can be manipulated by collective forces, but an option nevertheless.
 Humanism on the other hand is not an option; it is the baseline that structures our societies and our existence.
 Of necessity, modern subjects have become pluralists; by default, worldviews have become post-metaphysical, while societies for their part are now composed of a multiplicity of communities that coexist in their midst.
 Nowadays, the only way to make differences of worldviews compatible is through the exchange of perspectives and the exercise of dialogue-in-tolerance.
 Overstating my case, I would like to suggest that “post-secular humanism” is the only “comprehensive doctrine” that remains in a pluralist, post-metaphysical world with multiple transcendences.

-In modern societies, one can no longer that there is only one right course of action that leads to the good life.
-That does not mean that nihilism and that all choices are arbitrary.
-Only that in modernity nobody can impose his or her particular conception of the good life and the good society on else without courting paternalism or authoritarianism.
+In modern societies, one can no longer maintain that there is only one right course of action that leads to the good life.
+That does not mean that nihilism prevails and that all choices are arbitrary.
+Only that in modernity nobody can impose his or her particular conception of the good life and the good society on anybody else without courting paternalism or authoritarianism.

 The attempt to reawaken virtue ethics on a grand scale, rather than on a personal one, is problematic.
 MacIntyre (1984) was right when he suggested that the language of virtues, telos and moral authority are merely fragments of a once coherent conceptual scheme that we have now lost altogether.
 I am afraid, though, he drew the wrong conclusions from it.
 By forcing a stark choice between Aristotle and Nietzsche upon his readers (MacIntyre, 1984: chapter 9), he disregarded Kant, the Enlightenment, autonomy and modernity altogether.
 Consequently, he called for a return to Tradition.
 At a collective level, there’s no return to Tradition, though everyone is, of course, free to return to the open arms of the Church, cloister oneself up in monasteries, join ashrams and other small-scale voluntary communities.